joseph-abell/josephabell/content/blog/c-sharp-mvc-refresher/index.md

 We also have other types of Decorators we can use here.
 These include `DataType` so you can change the input from a textbox to email or password, `Required` to check if a field is required, `StringLength` for checking basic password length rules, and `Compare` for comparison checks.
+Error handling is done clientside using jQuery, I'd want to look at replacing this.

 ## Migrations